8 Helpful Uses Of Lavender Essential Oil You Should Learn

 Using lavender oil in the bedroom promotes better sleep.
 If you suffer from insomnia, add some lavender oil to a diffuser or apply a few drops onto your pillow.
 To help babies fall asleep better, add a few drops of oil into the baby's bedtime bath.

-Lavender oil is great in treating respiratory problems.
+Lavender oil is remarkable in treating respiratory problems.
 Apply it when you catch a cold.
 It can alleviate congestion and calm a cough.

 As a treatment for eczema, mixing several drops of lavender oil with a carrier oil will treat the itchiness and dryness on your skin.
 Minor rashes or skin irritations can benefit from this mixture as well.
 Irritations caused by allergens in the air or excessive heat and humidity are some examples.